 - weight or BMI, diet, nutritional status and level of physical activity - cardiovascular status, including pulse and blood pressure - metabolic status, including fasting blood glucose, glycosylated haemoglobin (HbA1c) and blood lipid profile - liver function - renal and thyroid function, and calcium levels, for people taking long-term lithium. - 1.2.13 Identify people with bipolar disorder who have hypertension, have abnormal lipid levels, are obese or at risk of obesity, have diabetes or are at risk of diabetes (as indicated by abnormal blood glucose levels), or are physically inactive, at the earliest opportunity.
-Follow NICE guidance on hypertension, lipid modification, <a href="https://prevention.org - 1.2.14 Offer treatment to people with bipolar disorder who have diabetes and/or cardiovascular disease in primary care in line with the NICE clinical guidelines on type 1 diabetes, type 2 diabetes, type 2 diabetes newer agents and lipid modification[10].
+Follow NICE guidance on hypertension, hipid modification, prevention of cardiovascular disease, obesity, physical activity and prevention of cardiovascular disease, obesity, physical activity and preventing type 2 diabetes. - 1.2.14 Offer treatment to people with bipolar disorder who have diabetes and/or cardiovascular disease in primary care in line with the NICE clinical guidelines on type 1 diabetes in adults: diagnosis and management, type 2 diabetes in adults: management and lipid modification[10].